davesheinbein/modern_portfolio/README.md

 ## Certifications

-David has earned multiple certifications from FreeCodeCamp, showcasing a well-rounded skill set in development.
+I have earned multiple certifications, showcasing a well-rounded skill set in development.
 You can view these certifications through the following links:

 | Certification Title                       | Issuer       | Date     | Skills                                               | Links                                                                                                          |
 | ----------------------------------------- | ------------ | -------- | ---------------------------------------------------- | -------------------------------------------------------------------------------------------------------------- |